 (b) Please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence, and provide examples including recent cases or judgments of successful implementation and enforcement of this offence.

-Does your country’s legislation criminalize the import, export, acquisition, sale, delivery, movement or transfer of firearms from or across the territory of one State to that of another State if these have not been appropriately marked (art.
+(Agreed – including amendment to sub paragraphs a and b)Does your country’s legislation criminalize the import, export, acquisition, sale, delivery, movement or transfer of firearms from or across the territory of one State to that of another State if these have not been appropriately marked (art.
 5, para.
 1 (b), in conjunction with arts.
 3, subpara. (e), and 8)?

 Yes Yes, in part No